-Form 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF \mathbf{X} 1934

-For the quarterly period ended June 30, 2015

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 001-33038

-ZIOPHARM Oncology, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-84-1475642 (I.R.S.
-Employer Identification No.)

-\times

-One First Avenue, Parris Building 34, Navy Yard Plaza Boston, Massachusetts 02129 (617) 259-1970

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes: ⊠ No: □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes: \square No: \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Non-accelerated filer

-Accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes: 🗆 No: 🗵

-The number of shares of the registrant's common stock, \$.001 par value, outstanding as of July 25, 2015, was 130,852,061 shares.
+F orm 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTIO 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly p period ended September 30, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF Commissio on File Number 001-33038 M Oncology, Inc. Delaware (State or other jurisdiction of incorporation or organization) 84-1475642 (I.R.S.
+Employer Identification No.) Boston, arris Building 34, Navy Yard Plaza , Massachusetts 02129 (617) 259-1970 aber, including area code, of registrant's principal executive offices) equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports), and (2) has been subject to such filing ally and posted on its corporate Web site, if any, every Interactive Data File required to the preceding 12 months (or for such shorter period that the registrant was required to ndicate by check mark whether the registrant is a large accelerated filer lefinitions of "large accelerated filer," "accelerated filer," and "smaller r, an accelerated filer, a non-accelerated filer or smaller reporting company.
+See the reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): arge accelerated filer \Box Accelerated filer $oximes$ Non-accelerated filer \Box (Do not check if a smaller reporting comp pany) Smaller reporting company \square ndicate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
+Yes: \square No: \boxtimes The number of shares of the registrant's common stock, \$0.001 par value ie, outstanding as of October 26, 2015, was 130,888,901 shares.